 Getting started in the tax industry is easier than any other, thanks to the minimal barriers to entry.
 That can explain the sudden growth in this particular career field, which is expected to grow by 2.9% through 2026, making it an even better time to get started here.

 What you honestly need isn’t specific qualifications but more skills to excel in this industry.
 And the best part about that is that skills can be learned by anyone.
-Here’s a starter guide for how to get started.
+Here’s a starter guide for how to begin your tax preparation business journey.

 While there are a few companies that require at least a high school diploma, some don’t even ask for that.
 You can even get started after doing courses in tax preparation or accounting.
 Those looking for experienced tax preparers, however, may need a bachelor’s degree in accounting or business.
 A bachelor’s degree can take around four years to complete, and a major in finance or accounting can help you in this choice of career.